g0v/ppt/README.md

 3. Run `npm run migrate` (a shortcut for `node_modules/.bin/sequelize db:migrate`)

 If you want to create a *new model*, please refer to `node_modules/.bin/sequelize help:model:create` for more information.

-All data is re-populated by `server/seed-mock-data.js` at server startup.

 ### Starting Points